 - AREVA Inc. Improves Project Certainty with EVM Standardization Initiative

-- Ball Aerospace Utilizes EcoSys EPC for Integrated Program Management
+- Ball Aerospace Utilizes EcoSys for Integrated Program Management